zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/Markdown Style Guide-en.md

 ## Code Blocks

+we can use 3 backticks ``` in new line and write snippet and close with 3 backticks on new line and to highlight language specific syntax, write one word of language name after first 3 backticks, for eg. html, javascript, css, markdown, typescript, txt, bash.

 ### Syntax

-we can use 3 backticks ``` in new line and write snippet and close with 3 backticks on new line and to highlight language specific syntax, write one word of language name after first 3 backticks, for eg. html, javascript, css, markdown, typescript, txt, bash

 ````markdown
 ```html